Robot1que/book/azure/az-204/09-storage.md

 - **High priority**
   - request will be prioritised over standard priority
   - may complete in under 1 hour for objects under 10 GB in size.

+## Preperties and Metadata

+Blob containers support:
+- **System properties**: exist on each blob storage resource.
+Some can be read or set, while others are read-only.
+- **User-defined metadata**: name/value pairs that are valid HTTP header, so should adhere to all restrictions governing HTTP headers.